 Eben Pendleton '07 is an environmental engineer with Anchor QEA, a national consulting company.
 He recently completed his master's degree in environmental engineering.

-Justin Schultz ’08 is pursuing his doctorate at the Institute of Optics at the University of Rochester in Rochester, New York.
-This follows a Fulbright Fellowship at the Australian National University during which Justin worked in a physics research lab studying ultracold atoms and nonlinear quantum optics.
-During his Juniata career, Justin enjoyed interning under Juniata alum and Nobel Laureate Bill Phillips at the National Institute of Standards and Technology (NIST).
+Justin Schultz '08 is enrolled in graduate school in the Institute of Optics at the University of Rochester.
+Following graduation, Justin completed a Fulbright Fellowship at the Australian National University during which he worked in a physics research lab studying ultracold atoms and nonlinear quantum optics.
+At Juniata, Justin interned under Juniata graduate and Nobel Laureate Bill Phillips at the National Institute of Standards and Technology.

 Research and Industry